Rijksmuseum Amsterdam - Fantastic Art Treasures

 The front of the impressive Rijksmuseum

-Until April 2013, the Rijksmuseum was costly renovated for over 10 years – everybody agrees – the renovation was worth it.
-The beautiful paintings are outstandingly illuminated and a true feast for the eyes.
+Until April 2013, the Rijksmuseum underwent an extensive 10-year renovation - everyone agrees that the reconstruction was more than worth it.
+The beautiful paintings are excellently lit and a true feast for the eyes.

-A visit in the Rijksmuseum takes you on an exciting journey through Dutch art history of the golden age.
-Other than that, there are thousands of exhibits from artists all around the world.
+A visit to the Rijksmuseum takes you on an exciting journey through Dutch art history of the Golden Age.
+In addition, there are thousands of precious art pieces from artists all over the world.

-Read on.
-In the next part you will learn how to get to the Rijksmuseum and what our top 3 works of art are.
+Stay tuned: We'll start with the most important information on tickets and opening hours.
+Afterwards, you'll learn how to get to the Rijksmuseum and what our top 3 artworks are.

 Your Tour Recommendations

-With that many great exhibits you can easily lose track.
-We especially want to entrust our personal top 3 to you.
+With so many great exhibits, it's easy to lose track.
+We would like to especially recommend our very own top 3 to you.

 Night Light in Form of a Cat – Anonymous - approx. 1760 - 1770

-Everybody loves cats - we certainly do.
-That's why we suggest you to take a look at the wonderful original porcelain sculpture from the Asian collection.
+"Everyone loves cats - we do too.
+That's why we highly recommend you to take a look at the original of this beautiful porcelain sculpture from the Asian collection.

 Useful and beautiful – Pussycat from China - Photo: © Rijksmuseum